Duck Breasts with Balsamic Vinegar Sauce and Cherries

 1 ounce unsalted butter

 1. Trim away excess fat from the duck breast.
 Remove the tenderloins on the underside of the duck breast and reserve.
-Score skin at 1/2 inch intervals on a diagonal without piercing flesh.
-Wipe dry sprinkle with 2 teaspoons salt and ½ teaspoon pepper; leave in refrigerator.
+Score skin at 1/2 inch intervals on a diagonal making a cross hatch pattern without piercing flesh.
+Pat dry sprinkle with 2 teaspoons salt and ½ teaspoon pepper; place in refrigerator.

-2. Add red wine, shallots, balsamic vinegar, Dijon mustard, 1/4 cup cherries, duck tenders and orange juice to a sauce pan; over high heat.
-Boil and reduce to 1 cup, add reduced stock and reduce to ¾ cup.
-In a blender, or with a blender stick, puree with a pinch of salt and return sauce to sauce pan.
+2. In a small sauce pan add the red wine, shallots, balsamic vinegar, Dijon mustard, 1/2 cup cherries, duck tenders and orange juice cook over high heat.
+Bring this to a boil and reduce to 1 cup, add reduced stock and reduce further to about ¾-1 cup.
+Pour sauce into a blender, blend with a pinch of salt until completely pureed it may take 30 seconds to a minute depending on your blender.
+Pass the sauce through a fine sieve, back into the sauce pan pressing with the back of the spoon pass all of the sauce through.

-4. About 15 minutes before serving, pat duck dry with paper towel.
-Place duck, skin side down, in a cold skillet.
+4. Pat duck breasts dry with paper towel.
+Place duck breasts skin side down in a cold skillet.
 Place over medium-low heat and cook until skin is crisp and brown, about 10-12 minutes.
-Turnover and cook 1 minute.
+Turnover and cook 1 another minute.

 5. Transfer breasts to a baking sheet and set in the oven to keep warm.
 They should be just firm when pressed (125° F) for medium rare.
 The residual heat from the duck and the warm oven will bring the temperature up to 130°F.

 6. Meanwhile, pour off fat from the skillet; blot any remaining fat with paper towel.
-Pass the sauce through a fine sieve, pressing with the back of the spoon pass all of the sauce through.
-Add to the pan a long with the remaining ¼ cup of cherries.
-Gently reheat.
+Add the sauce to the pan a long with the remaining 1/2 cup of cherries and gently reheat.
 Make sure you scrape up any bits that cling to bottom of the pan.

 7. Heat the serving dishes.
-Add the butter about a tablespoon at a time swirling the pan and whisking to mix in the butter.
-Remove from the heat; season to taste with pepper and, if necessary, salt.
-Set sauce over very low heat, while slicing the duck breasts.
+Season the sauce to taste with pepper and, if necessary, salt.
+Keep sauce warm, while slicing the duck breasts.

 Copyright © Julie Logue Riordan, Cooking with Julie